ddev/ddev/docs/content/users/basics/commands.md

 ddev debug fix-commands
 ```

-### `get-volume-db-version`
+### `debug get-volume-db-version`

-Get the database type/version found in the ddev-dbserver’s database volume, which may not be the same as the configured database type/version.
+Get the database type/version found in the `ddev-dbserver` database volume, which may not be the same as the configured database type/version.

 Example: